Casimir II the Just: Foreign affairs

 However, this war did not definitively settle the matter of the rule at Brest, which had been granted as a fief to Prince Sviatoslav, Vasylko's cousin and Casimir's nephew (stepson of his sister Agnes).
-In 1182 a revolt broke out against Sviatoslav's rule, but thanks to Casimir's intervention, he was restored on the throne.
-Nevertheless, shortly afterwards Casimir saw that the situation was unstable, and so he finally decided to give the power to Sviatoslav's half-brother, Roman.
+In 1182, a revolt broke out against Sviatoslav's rule, but thanks to Casimir's intervention, he was restored to the throne.
+Nevertheless, shortly afterwards, Casimir saw that the situation was unstable, and so he finally decided to give the power to Sviatoslav's half-brother, Roman.

 In 1187, Prince Yaroslav Osmomysl of Halych died, whereafter a long struggle for his succession began.
 Initially, the authority over the principality was taken by his younger illegitimate son, Oleg, but he was soon murdered by the boyars.
 Halych was then taken by Yaroslav's eldest son, Vladimirko.
 Vladimirko's reign was also far from stable, a situation used by Prince Roman of Brest, who, with the help of his uncle Casimir, deposed him and took full control over Halych.

 The defeated Vladimirko fled to the Kingdom of Hungary under the protection of King Béla III (his relative; Vladimirko's paternal grandmother was a Hungarian princess), who decided to send his army to Halych.
 Roman escaped to Kraków and Vladimirko, as an act of revenge, invaded Lesser Poland.
 However, King Béla III soon decided to attach Halych to Hungary, and again deposed Vladimirko, replacing him as Prince of Halych with his own son, Andrew.
 The war continued for another two years, until Casimir restored Vladimirko's authority over Halych following instructions from Emperor Frederick Barbarossa, who had decided to help Vladimirko after he had declared himself to be his subject.